J. Parker MillerShareholder | Environmental

 Parker graduated high school from Marengo Academy in 2001.
 He attended Auburn University and received a Bachelor of Science in Business Administration in 2005, and he received his law degree from Faulkner University in 2008.
 While attending law school, Parker studied international law abroad in conjunction with Tulane University at the Universiteit van Amsterdam, and was recognized as one of the nation’s finest student advocates after receiving the Lewis F. Powell Jr. American College of Trial Lawyers Medal of Excellence in Advocacy.

 Parker maintains an active role in various local, state and national legal and non-legal societies.
 He was selected as an Alabama State Bar Young Lawyer executive committee member as well as a State of Alabama Young Lawyer Delegate to the American Bar Association.
-He is also a committee member to the Alabama State Bar’s Volunteer Lawyers Program – a program dedicated to providing free legal assistance to those who could otherwise not afford it; a member of the Montgomery County Bar Association’s Grievance Committee; the American Association for Justice and the Association’s Oil Spill Litigation Taskforce; the American Inns of Court, Hugh Maddox Chapter; and former chairman of the Father Walters Charity Golf Tournament.
+As part of his service, he was elected by his executive committee peers as an officer of the State Bar Young Lawyers program.
+He is also a committee member to the Alabama State Bar’s Volunteer Lawyers Program – a program dedicated to providing free legal assistance to those who could otherwise not afford it; a member of the Montgomery County Bar Association’s Grievance Committee; the American Association for Justice and the Association’s Oil Spill Litigation Taskforce; the American Inns of Court, Hugh Maddox Chapter; chairman of the Alabama State Bar Admission Ceremony; and former chairman of the Father Walters Charity Golf Tournament.

 Parker was raised on a cattle farm in Dayton, Ala., and is the son of Mary and Tommy Miller.
 He is married to the former Ashley Brownsberger of Tampa Bay, Fla., and attends St. Peter’s Church in Montgomery, Ala.